 Diwali Rangoli Ideas

-or maybe a flower Rangoli floating on water.
+Make a Flower Rangoli floating on water.

 DIY tealight holder using pistachio shells.
 How clever is that?